Foundation Assessment and RepairFoundation Settlement Information for Homeowners

 We will provide you with the approved repair drawings, which can be used to obtain contractor bids.
 You can select the contractor of your choice to make the repairs.
 CG Engineering will provide construction support and make an engineer available to answer contractor and homeowner questions as the repair is being constructed.

 Foundation Repair FAQs

 How much does CG Engineering charge for a foundation assessment?

 How long will the process take?

-Generally, the first site assessment will take 2-3 hours.
-The repair design and permitting process usually ranges from 3-6 weeks.
-Once permits are obtained the contractor can begin work.
 This is a general guideline, many jurisdictions have additional permitting requirements that take longer.
-Residents of the City of Seattle often find that permitting takes longer because permit intake appointments are scheduled by the Department of Planning and Development.
+Residents of the City of Seattle often find that permitting takes longer because permit intake appointments are scheduled by the Seattle Department of Construction and Inspection.
 Appointments are subject to the City’s permitting schedule and workload.